Monday, May 18th, 2015

 Walk-in bath tubs – For those planning ahead or making major bathroom renovations to accommodate mobility concerns, a walk-in bath tub has a side-entry door and low curb, enabling the bather to walk into the tub.

 Water You Waiting For?
 Helping loved ones maintain independence and dignity throughout their life is an act of love and compassion.
 Ray’s team of experienced professionals can help you either design a new, ADA-compliant bathroom or make improvements to your existing one.
 Allied Reddi-Rooter works within your budget, goals, and timeframe.
-Call Ray today for a free estimate.
-513-396-5300.
+Call or Contact Ray today for a free estimate (513) 396-5300.
+We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.